 Training sessions

-As part of the Cut It Out campaign we are hosting free training to help professionals spot signs of domestic abuse with their clients.
+Back in March 2025, as part of the Cut It Out campaign, we hosted free training to help professionals spot signs of domestic abuse with their clients.
+They were held at the Melton Borough Council Offices for local hairdressers, barbers and beauty professionals who work 1-2-1 with clients.

 The session will involve: